Lluisaac/CustomizableCellularAutomaton/README.md

 You can use the WASD or the arrow keys to move around in the simulator.
 You can also zoom and unzoom with the mouse wheel.
 On the top right, there is a cross button to close the simulation (you can also press the escape key).
 On the bottom right, you can manipulate how many steps are to be simulated every second using the **-** and the **+** buttons (you can also press the same keys on your keyboard).
 You can also pause the game with the rightmost button (you can also press the space key).
 On the bottom left, the first button is used to centre the camera back to the origin point.
-By default, clicking anywhere on the simulation will change the state of the corresponding cell.
-Clicking the same cell will cycle the state of that cell.
-With the second button, you can set which state will be put by clicking on a cell or if the state should cycle.
+By default, left-clicking anywhere on the simulation will change the state of the corresponding cell.
+Left-clicking the same cell will cycle the state of that cell.
+With the second button, you can set which state will be put by left-clicking on a cell or if the state should cycle.
+By right-clicking, the cycling will be done in reverse order.
+If a state is selected, right-clicking will put the default, black state.

 When the simulation is played, for every step, all existing cells will be checked.
 Every transition rule will check if it applies for every cell and if it does, it will tell the simulator what change should be made before the next step.
 There are no bounds for the simulation, except the performances of the computer it runs on.